vierstralab/motif-clustering/README.md

 If you are looking for the final results (motif clusters, genome-wide scans and a browser shot) please see the following website: https://resources.altius.org/~jvierstra/projects/motif-clustering/

 > ***Note***: The above link is for version 1.0 of the motif clusters.
-While we have yet to update the wevuate, version 2.0-beta (latest) can be found at https://resources.altius.org/~jvierstra/projects/motif-clustering-v2.0beta/.
+While we have yet to update the website, version 2.0-beta (latest) can be found at https://resources.altius.org/~jvierstra/projects/motif-clustering-v2.0beta/.

 Contact me at ```jvierstra (at) altius.org``` with any questions/requests/comments.